weaveworks/weave/site/plugin/plugin-how-it-works.md

    route for multicast traffic onto its interface.

 >**Note:** If you connect a container to multiple Weave networks, at most one of them can have the multicast route enabled.
+The `weave` network created when the plugin is first launched has the multicast option turned on, but for any networks you create it defaults to off.

 **See Also**